taodor24/Rank_3_exam/README.md

-                   Preparation difficulty rating(on 0-10 scale):
-gnl_fixed.c → 10/10    (if you write it from scratch, but if you know what to modity, is is 2/10) ft_scanf.c → 9/10
+                   Preparation difficulty rating(on 0-10 scale, in my opinion): gnl_fixed.c → if you write it from scratch it's 10/10, but if you know what to modity, is is 3/10) ft_scanf.c → 5/10 tsp.c → 10/10.
+Quiet challanging comparing to other exercises.
+Not impossible, but much more difficult. rip.c → 5/10
-tsp.c → 8/10
-rip.c → 7/10
-nqueens.c → 6/10
+nqueens.c → 5/10
 powerset.c → 5/10
 filter.c → 4/10
 permutations.c → 3/10